Mason Crosby: 2010 season

-In the first game of the 2010 regular season against the Philadelphia Eagles, Crosby kicked a field goal from 56 yards in the last seconds of the first half, his then career long and a franchise record.
+In the first game of the 2010 regular season against the Eagles, Crosby kicked a field goal from 56 yards in the last seconds of the first half, his then career long and a franchise record.
 On the day, he converted all three extra point tries and both field goal attempts in the 27–20 victory.
 He earned NFC Special Teams Player of the Week for his game against Philadelphia.
 On the 2010 season, Crosby converted all 46 extra point attempts and 22 of 28 field goal attempts.

-At the end of the 2010 season, Crosby and the Packers appeared in Super Bowl XLV against the Pittsburgh Steelers.
+At the end of the 2010 season, Crosby and the Packers appeared in Super Bowl XLV against the Steelers.
 In the 31–25 victory, he converted all four extra point attempts and his only field goal attempt.
 In the 2010 postseason, Crosby converted all 16 extra point attempts.

 2011 season

 On July 27, 2011, the Packers re-signed Crosby to a 5-year, $14 million deal.
 In Week 4, Crosby kicked a season-high seven PATs against the Denver Broncos.
 In Week 5, he equaled his then record distance on a 56-yard field goal on October 9, 2011, in the third quarter against the Atlanta Falcons.
 In Week 7, Crosby set the franchise record when he made a 58-yard field goal in the third quarter as part of a four-field-goal game.
 Crosby earned NFC Special Teams Player of the Week honors for Weeks 5 and 7.
 For the month of October, Crosby won NFC Special Teams Player of the Month.
-Crosby kicked four field goals in a game on three occasions, which were Week 5 (Atlanta Falcons), Week 7 (Minnesota Vikings), and Week 14 (Oakland Raiders).
+Crosby kicked four field goals in a game on three occasions, which were Week 5 (Falcons), Week 7 (Minnesota Vikings), and Week 14 (Oakland Raiders).
 He finished the 2011 season converting 68-of-69 extra point attempts and 24-of 28 field goal attempts.
 He led the league in extra points attempted and converted.
 The Packers' season ended in the Divisional Round against the New York Giants.
 In the 37–20 loss, he converted both extra point attempts and both field goal attempts.